joindin/JoindIn.js/README.md

 # JoindIn.js #

 [JoindIn.js](https://github.com/AurelioDeRosa/JoindIn.js) is an unofficial JavaScript library to embed Joind.in comments, talks, and more.
-The library is written in plain JavaScript, so has no dependencies.
+The library is written in plain JavaScript, so it has no dependencies.

 ## Compatibility ##